 (e) Liabilities.
-As of date this Agreement, neither Raindance nor any of its Subsidiaries has any liabilities or obligations of a nature and magnitude required to be reflected on a consolidated balance of Raindance prepared in accordance with GAAP (or the notes to such balance sheet), other than liabilities and obligations (a) set forth in Raindance's consolidated balance sheet as of September 30, 2005 included in the SEC Reports (or in the notes thereto), (b) incurred in the ordinary course of business since September 30, 2005, or (c) incurred in connection with the Merger.
+As of date this Agreement, neither Raindance nor consolidated balance of Raindance prepared in accordance with GAAP (or the notes to such balance sheet), other than liabilities and obligations (a) set forth in Raindance's consolidated balance sheet as of September 30, 2005 included in the SEC Reports (or in the notes thereto), (b) incurred in the ordinary course of business since September 30, 2005, or (c) incurred in connection with the Merger.